Srini-98/TEXT2SQL-EHRSQL/inference/README.md

 ## Inference
 The inference and evaluation is performed on the official development set released in https://github.com/glee4810/EHRSQL.
-Download the datasets and use the [processing](process.py) script to get a processed version of the developmnet set.
+Download the datasets and use the [processing](process.py) script to get a processed version of the development set.
 Perform this processing for both the datasets.

+Name the files:
+1. 'valid_mimic.json' (for the downloaded original file)
+2. 'processed_valid_mimic.json' (for the processed file)

+1. 'valid_eicu.json' (for the downloaded original file)
+2. 'processed_valid_eicu.json' (for the processed file)

 ### One Step Inference ( No tables or keys are predicted):